janus926/bench-utils/README.md

 Default value is 1.
 ### counter.start()
 ### counter.stop()
-Use start/stop in case you also want to know how long the counter is couting.
+Use start/stop in case you want to record how long the counter is couting. decr/incr still works even start is not called.
 ### counter.reset()
 ### counter.toString()
 ## Stopwatch(name)